Roger Moore: Political views

 On politics, Moore stated he was a conservative and thought that conservatism is the way to run a country.
-Moore was described as a "lifelong" supporter of the Conservative Party and endorsed the party during the 2001 UK general election.
+He was described as a "lifelong" supporter of the Conservative Party and endorsed the party during the 2001 general election.
 However, Moore also expressed a reluctance to be seen as an overtly political figure and felt his work with UNICEF meant that he could not involve himself directly in politics.

 In 2011, Moore expressed his support to Conservative Prime Minister David Cameron regarding his policy on the European Union, stating: "I think he's doing absolutely wonderfully well, despite the opposition from many members of his own party.
 Traitors, I call them.
 I mean any hardliner within the Conservative Party who speaks out against their leader.
 You should support your leader."

 Moore also expressed support for Britain keeping the pound sterling as its national currency and was glad the British government had not joined the single EU currency, stating: "I would have been very upset if we'd had to take the Queen off our currency.
 They'd probably have to take her off the stamps and everything.
 I am British and I'm fiercely independent.
 And I think we should be independent, as Sean Connery is about Scotland."

 In 2015, Moore criticised what he regarded as excessive political correctness within the film industry and felt that rewriting James Bond's sexuality, gender or ethnicity would be a mistake, arguing "it is not about being homophobic or, for that matter, racist – it is simply about being true to the character."

-Despite his conservative politics, Moore retained membership of the entertainment and media trade union BECTU (now part of Prospect) until his death, having joined as an apprentice animation technician before his acting career took off.
+Moore retained membership of the entertainment and media trade union BECTU (now part of Prospect) until his death, having joined as an apprentice animation technician before his acting career took off.
 At his death, he was the union's longest-tenured member.
 In 2007, Moore also voiced his support to workers from the Cadbury chocolate factory at Keynsham who were protesting against the plant's closure.

 Tax exile

-Moore became a tax exile from the United Kingdom in 1978, originally to Switzerland, and divided his year between his four homes: an apartment in Monte Carlo, a holiday house in the coastal Tuscan town of Castiglione della Pescaia, a chalet in Crans-Montana, Switzerland, and a home in the south of France.
+Moore became a tax exile from the United Kingdom in 1978, originally to Switzerland, and divided his year between his four homes: an apartment in Monte Carlo, a holiday house in the coastal Tuscan town of Castiglione della Pescaia, a chalet in Crans-Montana, Switzerland, and a home in Saint-Paul-de-Vence, France.
 Moore became a resident of Monaco, having been appointed a Goodwill Ambassador of Monaco by Prince Albert II for his efforts in internationally promoting and publicising the principality.
 Moore was scathing of the Russian population in Monaco, saying, "I'm afraid we're overstuffed with Russians.
 All the restaurant menus are in Russian now."